SaaS Competitive Intelligence

 Lightweight alternative to Crayon, Klue, Kompyte, and Contify

-Compared to enterprise CI platforms like Crayon or Klue, this actor is lightweight, programmable, automation-native, and designed for teams that prefer structured outputs over analyst dashboards.
-There is no per-seat license, no implementation services, and no dashboard maintenance.
-Pay-per-event pricing scales linearly with how much you actually monitor β $0.25 per competitor analysed.
+Compared to enterprise CI platforms like Crayon or Klue, this actor is lightweight, programmable, and automation-native — no per-seat license, no implementation services, no dashboard to maintain.
+Pay-per-event scales with what you monitor ($0.25 per competitor analysed).

-For startups, RevOps, sales-enablement teams, and AI-agent workflows that need a Crayon alternative or a Klue alternative without the enterprise-dashboard overhead, this actor delivers the same competitor-monitoring outcomes β pricing changes, hiring spikes, AI adoption, enterprise expansion, GTM shifts β as schema-stable JSON that drops straight into Slack alerts, Zapier rules, Make scenarios, n8n flows, Dify if/else nodes, and agent tool calls.
+For startups, RevOps, and sales-enablement teams that want a Crayon alternative or Klue alternative without the dashboard overhead, it delivers the same monitoring outcomes — pricing changes, hiring spikes, AI adoption, enterprise expansion, GTM shifts — as schema-stable JSON that drops straight into Slack, Zapier, Make, n8n, Dify, and agent tool calls.
+It's the data-supply layer underneath your battlecard process, not a replacement for the battlecard tool.

 Key definitions